Landlord-Tech/landlord-tech-landing-page/src/markdown/blog/resources-pet-management-software-benefits-and-roi.md

 **4. Reduced Liability.** The software can help property managers mitigate risk by reducing liability for pet-related incidents.
 Incidents can include property damage and bites.
 By ensuring that pets are screened and up-to-date on vaccinations and providing resources on responsible pet ownership, OurPetPolicy can help [reduce the risk of pet-related incidents](https://landlordtech.com/resources/protecting-your-rental-property-from-pet-damage).

 #### ROI of Pet Management Software

 Beyond the benefits of OurPetPolicy, there is also a concrete ROI: case studies and data to support the use of pet management software for higher returns.
 See our [ROI calculator](https://landlordtech.com/calculator-no-pets-allowed/) and [blog](https://landlordtech.com/resources/) for additional resources.

 **1. Cost Savings.** By reducing the staff time and resources needed for manually managing pets, OurPetPolicy helps property managers save money in the long run.
 For example, manual paperwork and follow-up calls are time-consuming and expensive.
 With OurPetPolicy, you get these tasks automated, saving you time and resources.

 **2. Increased Revenue.** Beyond cost savings, OurPetPolicy can help generate additional revenue by offering services to the pets in the building.
-Some options include pet grooming and dog walking.
+Beyond cost savings, OurPetPolicy can help generate additional revenue by offering pet addendums and guarantees, as well as, helping convert ESAs into paying pets.
 As a result, property managers can generate new revenue streams by adding these services to the building while delivering an overall better resident experience.

 **3. Improved Retention.** Finally, an often neglected way [pet management software can help ROI](https://landlordtech.com/resources/pet-management-platforms-are-worth-the-investment-here-is-why) is by improving renter retention.
 By demonstrating an overall commitment to pet-friendly policies, renters will be more willing to stay through changing pet circumstances.
 This leads to better overall resident satisfaction, which can improve retention rates.

+> Other factors to consider and compare when selecting the appropriate pet management software are **cost**, **ease of use**, and **customer support**.
+You want a solution that fits your budget, is easy to use and understand and offers strong customer support if you run into any problems.

 #### Choosing the Right Pet Management Software